lothelanor/actib/README.md

 !!!DISCLAIMER: WORK IN PROGRESS!!!

 This repository will soon contain all scripts and links to the annotated corpora of Tibetan: ACTib and PACTib.
 When using any part of this repo, please cite the relevant accompanying paper(s), abstracts of which can be found below.
+In addition, it will contain useful scripts for linguistic analysis, e.g. to query the POS files (queryPOS.py) or to extract minimal pairs from word lists (minpairs.py).

 **Christian Faggionato, Nathan Hill, and Marieke Meelen.
 2022.*** NLP Pipeline for Annotating (Endangered) Tibetan and Newar Varieties.
 In *Proceedings of the Workshop on Resources and Technologies for Indigenous, Endangered and Lesser-resourced Languages in Eurasia within the 13th Language Resources and Evaluation Conference*, pages 1–6, Marseille, France.
 European Language Resources Association.
 DOI: https://aclanthology.org/2022.eurali-1.1/